VermontSports Betting

 What is the tax rate on Vermont sports betting?

 All three operators pay above the 20% statutory minimum: DraftKings and Fanatics each pay 31% of gross gaming revenue to the state, while FanDuel pays 33%.
-The blended rate is roughly 31.7%, putting Vermont in the top tier of US sports betting tax rates.
+The blended rate is roughly 31.7%, well above the national median (~15%) but below the top brackets in New York and New Hampshire (51%).

 Can I bet on the UVM Catamounts?